guoqiao/ansible-role-openstack/README.md

 NOTE: servers `$USER-[0, 1, 2]` will be created.

-Create servers with different attributes:
+Task to create servers with different attributes:

     - name: create infra and servers
       include_role: